Nemowang2003/nju-deepseek/README.md

 ## Features
 - Fully Automated Authentication
+   - [nju-login](https://github.com/SuperKenVery/nju-login) is copied to this project for authentication.
    - [ddddocr 1.0.6](https://github.com/sml2h3/ddddocr) is copied to this project for captcha recognization.
 - Cookie Persistence
 - Markdown Export